TheHive-Project/TheHive4py/docs/examples/alert.md

 In the above example we've updated the `title` and the `tags` fields.

-Be mindful though, `thehive4py` is a lightweight wrapper around TheHive API and offers no object relationship mapping functionalities, meaning that the original `original_alert` won't reflect the changes of the update.
+Be mindful though, `thehive4py` is a lightweight wrapper around TheHive API and offers no object relationship mapping functionalities, meaning that the `original_alert` won't reflect the changes of the update.

-To work with the updated alert we fetched the latest version using the [alert.get][thehive4py.endpoints.alert.AlertEndpoint.get] method and stored it in the `updated_alert` variable.
+In order to work with the updated alert we had to fetch the latest version using the [alert.get][thehive4py.endpoints.alert.AlertEndpoint.get] method and store it in the `updated_alert` variable.

 Now the content of `updated_alert` should reflect the changes we made with our update request.